sondonghup/sondonghup/README.md

-### Welcome! 👋
+### Welcome!
+I'am acer👋

-I'm a first-time nlp engineer
+I'm a NLP engineer
+and also interested in Backend engineer

+### In
+● [2024.11 ~ present] AI Researcher & Backend engineer at RAYO
+● [2024.01 ~ present] AI Researcher at Megastudy Edu
+● [2022.05 ~ 2023.01] intern as NLP engineer at TUNiB

+### Edu
-● Bachelor of Computer Engineering and Industrial Management at Kumoh University of Technology
+● [2016.03 ~ 2022.02] Bachelor of Computer Engineering and Industrial Management at Kumoh University of Technology ● [2022.02 ~ 2022.05] AI Technology Natural Language Processing Expert Training Course Completion

+### Awards
-● Winner of 2022 AI Online Competition - NLP Machine Reading Comprehension
+● Winner of 2022 AI Online Competition - NLP Machine Reading Comprehension ● Excellence Award of 2022 News bigdata hackathon

-● AI Technology Natural Language Processing Expert Training Course Completion

-● Excellence Award of 2022 News bigdata hackathon

 ● 6th of AI connect Korean Documentation Summary Copetition

-● intern at nlp engineer at TUNiB

-● AI Researcher at Megastudy Edu

 <!--
 **sondonghup/sondonghup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.